VasuDevrani/microservices-nugget/README.md

 # 🛒Cart Shop
 ### Event driven microservice with tech blend and CI-CD
-➡️**API is not functional right now, to pause the billing of AWS services, but it works**
+> ⚠️ API is not functional right now, to pause the billing of AWS services, but it works

 </br>